-Not quite mustard yellow or brown and definitely not copper, warm amber is fast becoming the colour of the moment.
+Not quite mustard yellow or brown and definitely not copper, warm amber home accessories are fast becoming the colour of the moment.
 Popularised in the 1970s, I’ve noticed its slow and steady return to the Nordic design scene over the past year.

 I’m old enough to remember the retro amber, brown and red patterned carpets (we had one once) and it’s oddly comforting to see these colours making a comeback, although definitely not in the same, garish way they did.
 This reinterpreted version of warm amber is rather apt given that we’re coming into winter now, nature surrounding us by rich, rustic tones.